dreamcatchme/documentation-markdown/iota-basics/0.1/networks/the-spamnet.md

 udp://p102.spamnet.iota.cafe:14600
 ```

-These nodes will automatically accept new neighbours and do not require manual peering.
-However keep in mind that the number of neighbours is currently capped at 128 each p10n server.
+These nodes will automatically accept new neighbors and do not require manual peering.
+However keep in mind that the number of neighbors is currently capped at 128 each p10n server.
 For this reason you are very welcome to exchange your own Spamnet IRI URLs over to #tanglespam in Discord, to allow other node operators to participate in the Spamnet network.

 ### Tokens